bro4all/fully-functiona-POS/README.md

 `void adjust_inventory(int upc, int inventory_count)`: Given a UPC and inventory count, update the inventory count.
 If the UPC doesn't exist, throw an error.

-`void sort_by_lowest_price()`: Sort the inventory by lowest price, and then by name.
+`void sort_by_lowest_price()`: Sort the inventory by lowest price, and then by inventory.
 You can use any sorting algorithm you have learned.

 ## Hints ##
 * Every UPC is unique.
 When you find the one you are looking for, you are done looking.